The Centers for Medicare and Medicaid Services (CMS) recently announced

 Everyone with a Medicare Part D or Medicare Advantage plan should review their Medicare plan's Annual Notice of Change letter (ANOC

-) that will be mailed in late-September or early-October.
-Even if your Medicare Part D plan premium remains stable (or decrease like the CMS projection) – this
+) that will be mailed in late-September.
+Even if your Medicare Part D plan premium remains stable (or decrease) – this

 Medicare drug plan's prescription coverage - which drugs are covered and

 at what cost - usually changes every year